- Simultaneous connections 5

 The app gives access to servers in eight locations in the US, including a specialist media streaming server.
 Le VPN now also provides a free Smart DNS service with its premium subscription.
 This is useful for people who like to do a lot of streaming and want fast connection speeds (but aren’t specifically in need of privacy to do so).

-You can install the Le VPN app on Windows, Mac OS X, macOS, Android, iOS devices and Windows phones.
+You can install the this VPN for Mac, Windows, Android, iOS devices and Windows phones.
 You can also load the Le VPN software onto DD-WRT routers and Linux machines.

 You can access the Le VPN Smart DNS service separately by altering the setup of the network for Windows, Mac OS X, macOS and Linux computers.
 You can also alter mobile devices that run Android or iOS to use Le VPN's Smart DNS system.
 In addition, you can access the Smart DNS from games consoles, smart TVs, and routers.